Database Advisor performance recommendations for single and pooled databases

 Azure SQL Database learns and adapts with your application.
-For single and pooled databases, SQL Database has a number of database advisors that provide customized recommendations that enable you to maximize the performance of your SQL databases.
-SQL Database continuously assesses and analyzes the usage history of your SQL databases.
-The recommendations that are provided are based on database-unique workload patterns and help improve performance.
+For single and pooled databases, SQL Database has a number of database advisors that provide customized recommendations that enable you to maximize performance.
+These database advisors continuously assess and analyze the usage history and provide recommendations based on workload patterns that help improve performance.